You need time to pay

 Very occasionally HMRC decides not to pursue payment of a tax bill.
 This is sometimes known as remission.
 The tax is not permanently written off, but you will not receive further demands unless your circumstances improve unexpectedly.

 Remission is most common in the case of a person who is elderly, sick or long-term unemployed, and has no assets and lives in rented accommodation.
-If you think you might be eligible for remission, you should seek further professional advice on to how to put your case to DMB.
-See http://taxaid.org.uk/guides/taxpayers.
+If you think you might be eligible for remission, you should seek further professional advice on to how to put your case to DM.
+See https://taxaid.org.uk/guides/taxpayers.

 Freezing of interest

-HM Revenue and Customs cannot agree to “freeze” interest on the tax, so as to help you to clear the debt.
-HMRC is obliged by law to charge interest.
+HM Revenue and Customs are obliged by law to charge interest and cannot agree to “freeze” interest on the tax, so as to help you to clear the debt.

 - Debt Management and Banking department of HMRC